Get exclusive member benefits & effect social change. Join Today

-Certain medications that cause dry mouth can also increase your risk for receding gums.
+Certain medications can cause dry mouth This increases your risk for receding gums.
 Dry mouth means your mouth has less saliva than it should.
 Without adequate saliva, the tissues in your mouth can become vulnerable to bacterial infections and injuries.

 According to the CDA, receding gums are most common in adults 40 years of age and older.
 For this reason, it is often misconceived as a normal sign of aging.
 Also, more men than women develop receding gums.

 Receding gums and other forms of periodontal disease are diagnosed by a dentist.
 A physical examination can indicate issues.
 A probe may also be used to measure gum pockets.
 A probe is a process that uses a small, painless ruler.
 According to the National Institute of Dental and Craniofacial Research, normal pocket sizes range between 1 to 3 millimeters.
 Anything larger is a sign of gum disease.